Landing Page Optimisation Mistakes to Avoid

 Mistake 1 — No clear single conversion goal

-The most fundamental landing page error is trying to accomplish too much with a single page.
-A page that asks users to sign up for a newsletter, book a consultation, download a guide, and follow the company on LinkedIn is not a landing page — it is a homepage with a narrow URL.
-Every additional goal competes with every other goal, and the result is that none of them convert well.
+The most fundamental landing page error is trying to do too much with one page.
+A page asking visitors to sign up for a newsletter, book a consultation, download a guide, and follow you on LinkedIn isn't a landing page, it's a homepage with a narrow URL.
+Every extra goal competes with every other goal, and the result is that none of them convert well.

-The principle of one page, one goal, one CTA is not a stylistic preference — it is the most reliably documented principle in landing page optimisation research.
-A visitor who arrives on a page with a single clear action to take has a binary decision: do this or leave.
-A visitor who arrives on a page with multiple options has a multi-step evaluation task that most people resolve by doing nothing.
+One page, one goal, one CTA isn't a stylistic preference, it's the most consistently documented principle in landing page research.
+A visitor facing a single clear action makes a binary decision: do this, or leave.
+A visitor facing multiple options gets a multi-step evaluation task that most people resolve by doing nothing.

-Diagnostic: if your landing page has more than one primary CTA button, or if removing the navigation would reveal that users had multiple ways to leave without converting, the page has a goal clarity problem.
-The fix is to identify the single most valuable action the page should produce and remove or subordinate everything that competes with it.
+Diagnostic: more than one primary CTA button, or removing the nav would reveal several ways to leave without converting, means the page has a goal clarity problem.
+Fix it by identifying the single most valuable action and removing or subordinating everything that competes with it.

 Mistake 2 — Weak or generic CTA copy

-The call to action button is the conversion mechanism of a landing page — and the copy on it is more consequential than most businesses realise.
-Generic CTA labels ("Submit", "Click Here", "Learn More", "Send") are conversion friction in linguistic form.
-They describe the action the user is performing rather than the outcome they are receiving, which leaves the value of clicking unclear.
+The CTA button is the conversion mechanism of a landing page, and its copy matters more than most businesses realise.
+Generic labels ('Submit,' 'Click Here,' 'Learn More,' 'Send') are conversion friction in linguistic form.
+They describe the action rather than the outcome, which leaves the value of clicking unclear.

-Diagnostic: read your CTA copy in isolation, without the surrounding page context.
-If it does not clearly communicate what the user receives by clicking, it needs rewriting.
-Test outcome-specific alternatives using a structured A/B testing approach — see our guide on landing page A/B testing for the methodology.
+Diagnostic: read your CTA copy on its own, with no surrounding context.
+If it doesn't clearly say what the user gets, rewrite it.
+Test outcome-specific alternatives with a structured approach, my guide on landing page A/B testing covers the methodology.

 Mistake 3 — No clear value proposition above the fold